cwebbdesign/isomorphic-console/README.md

 # Isomorphic Console

 A very simple mechanism for swapping in sys.print if window.console does not exist.

-Of course, you could make this more robust by swapping in winston.
+You could make this more robust by swapping in winston.

 ## Installation